Yoga and Health - Yoga Practice Blog

 online yoga certification courseBy Rebecca Chabot

-I will outline the benefits of yoga on the health of a human body.
-First, I will focus on the physical practice of yoga which consists of two parts: yogic posturing or asanas, and yogic breathing or pranayama.
-Then I will summarize the general mental health benefits of practicing yoga.
+I will outline yoga’s benefits for human health.
+First, I will focus on the physical practice of yoga, which consists of two parts: yogic posturing, or asanas, and yogic breathing, or pranayama.
+Then, I will summarize the general mental health benefits of practicing yoga.
 Finally, I will discuss the benefits of specific yoga postures, such as standing postures and inversions.

 Physical Health Benefits of Asanas